-In discharging its statutory duties in the provision of services the Fire Authority's constitution provides details of the decision making process for the Fire Authority as a whole.
+In discharging its statutory duties in the provision of services, the Fire Authority's constitution provides details of the decision making process for the Fire Authority as a whole.
 The Fire Authority's constitution is available on our website and is reviewed by the Monitoring Officer on a regular basis and regular reports are received by the relevant Panels relating to proposed changes.
 The Fire Authority's key Panel for policy and resource planning is the Policy & Resources Panel.
 Reports of all Panel meetings are presented to the full Fire Authority for consideration at its next meeting.
 All Fire Authority and Panel meetings held are open to the public, unless the items being discussed are considered to be private under the Local Government Act 1972; these will include staffing, legal matters and those of a contractual nature.

 All Fire Authority and Panel agendas are posted on the Fire Authority website and copies of agendas are posted at Service Headquarters and issued for posting at Brighton & Hove City Council and East Sussex County Council main reception offices.
+All non-confidential agenda CFA and Panel papers are also posted on the website with hyperlinks to detailed supporting appendices where relevant.